semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

     <dd>Rules here show block merges and commits, in addition to showing findings in Semgrep App and PRs or MRs.</dd>
 </dl>

-To add rules and rulesets into your Rule Board:
+To add rules and rulesets to your Rule Board:

 1. Click **Rule Board** on the left sidebar.
 2. Click Add Rules.
 A right-side drawer appears.